Sustainable Living: Starting from Home

 Why Sustainable Living?

 Every year, the average Indonesian household generates hundreds of kilograms of waste.
 With simple habit changes, we can reduce our carbon footprint and create a better future.
+For additional information, also see the guide from The Spruce.

 1. Reduce Plastic Waste

 Replace plastic bags with reusable shopping bags.
 Use glass or stainless steel containers for food storage.
 Bring your own water bottle and tumbler.
+For additional information, also see the guide from Real Simple.

 2. Save Energy